 Developing a website or a web app can be a challenging experience for the business owner and the developers themselves.
-With the added pressure of time, the experience can become overwhelming.
+With the added pressure of time and cross-browser compatibility, the experience can become overwhelming.

 Selecting the optimal web development team workflow requires understanding the project’s specific demands and characteristics.
 Responsive design and ensuring website optimization are essential.
-It is not simply a matter of filling in a template or repeating a few standard steps.
+It is not simply a matter of filling in a template or using a CMS.
 Each new project demands the building of a unique and customized framework for every individual client, considering the web application architecture and necessary API integrations.

-A handy guide to establishing a web development team workflow is presented here by our team at TMS to help with developing websites.
+A handy guide to establishing a web development team workflow with best practices is presented here.
 These suggestions can be applied to the entire process of website production and deployment in both staging and production environments.

 Some of the Issues